-Since inducible promoters can be dynamically turned on and off by adding or removing the inducers, we then explored whether we could use this dual induction strategy to dynamically switch cells from a state of high RhoA activity to one of high Rac1 activity, and vice versa.
-We first cultured RhoRac cells on collagen gels in either doxycycline or cumate for several days and then replaced the media so that it contained only the opposite inducer, effectively turning one promoter off and the other promoter on.
+on collagen gels in either doxycycline or cumate for several days and then replaced the media so that it contained only the opposite inducer, effectively turning one promoter off and the other promoter on.
 We found that both the high RhoA and high Rac1 phenotypes were reversible, and we could switch back and forth between them, with profound consequences for migration speed.
-Switching from the high RhoA to high Rac1 phenotype stimulated cell spreading within approximately 24 hours of replacing doxycycline with cumate, and cells began migrating at the same speed as cells cultured in cumate continuously (Fig. 5A and C, Supplementary Movie 5).
-Switching cells in the opposite direction from the high Rac1 to high RhoA phenotype caused cells to become rounded and produced comparable reductions in migration speed on a similar time scale (Fig. 5B and C, Supplementary Movie 6).
+Switching from the high RhoA to high Rac1 phenotype stimulated cell spreading within approximately 24 hours of replacing doxycycline with cumate, and cells began migrating at the same speed as cells cultured in cumate continuously (Fig. 5A and C, Movie S5, ESI†).
+Switching cells in the opposite direction from the high Rac1 to high RhoA phenotype caused cells to become rounded and produced comparable reductions in migration speed on a similar time scale (Fig. 5B and C, Movie S6, ESI†).